Sheena Rose

 Sheena Rose (born 1985) is a contemporary Caribbean multidisciplinary artist who lives and works in Barbados.

-She is a Fulbright Scholar and holds a BFA Honors degree from Barbados Community College, 2008, as well as an MFA from the University of North Carolina at Greensboro, 2016.
+She is a Fulbright scholar and holds a BFA Honors degree from Barbados Community College, 2008, as well as an MFA from the University of North Carolina at Greensboro, 2016.

 Career

 Sheena Rose has been a participant in the Havana Biennial, Venice Biennial, Gwangju Bienniale, Jamaica Biennial.
 In addition, she has exhibited her work in the MoCADA, Queens Museum, KMAC Museum, Turner Contemporary Gallery, and Residency Gallery.

 In 2019, her work was included in the Perez Art Museum Miami.
-The Weatherspoon Art Museum commissioned a mural from Rose, entitled "Pause and Breathe, We Got This," for their first-floor atrium space in 2021.
+The Weatherspoon Art Museum commissioned a mural from Rose, entitled Pause and Breathe, We Got This, for their first-floor atrium space in 2021.

-Rose has participated in many public art projects, such as designing bus shelters in Des Moines, Iowa and completing a two story mural at the Inter-American Development Bank in Washington, D.C., which also includes three of her paintings in its collection.
+Rose has participated in many public art projects, such as designing bus shelters in Des Moines, Iowa, and completing a two story mural at the Inter-American Development Bank in Washington, D.C., which also includes three of her paintings in its collection.
 Rose performed her piece Island and Monster at the Royal Academy of Arts, London and MoCADA, NYC in 2017.

+In a 2017 profile featured in The New York Times, Rose mentioned Ebony G. Patterson, Christopher Cozier, and Richard Mark Rawlins among her sources of inspiration within the artistic community in the Caribbean.

 Emma Watson listed Sheena Rose as one of her favorite artists in a 2018 Vogue article.
-Rose received the 2020–2021 "Distinguished Alumni Award" from UNC Greensboro's College of Visual and Performing Arts.
+Rose received the 2020–2021 Distinguished Alumni Award from UNC Greensboro's College of Visual and Performing Arts.

+Awards

+Her internationally acclaimed work has been recognized through: